mstksg/inCode/copy/entries/fc-statements.md

 transformed using normal functions, copied, etc.  Haskell doesn't have statements --- everything is an expression, representing normal data!
-This really opens up a whole world of possibilities for not only reasoning about your code, but also for new ways to frame ideas like parallelism & concurrency.
+This really opens up a whole world of possibilities for not only reasoning about your code, but also for new ways to frame ideas like exceptions, parallelism, and concurrency,

 To clarify, by "statement", I mean it in the sense of a "command" from traditional imperative programming that, when control flow reaches it,